-In chapter 1, Moore implicitly confounds the concepts of good and duty, when he answers an objection, raised by the hedonist, which consists in saying that the concept of good may be an empty shell.
+In Chapter 1, Moore once again implicitly equates the concept of good and duty when responding to an objection.
+The objection, raised by the hedonist, is that perhaps the good is an "empty shell":

-[Moore’s answer:] Nor do I think that [he] would be willing to allow that this was all he meant.
+[Moore's response:] [...]
+Nor do I think that [he] would be willing to allow that this was all he meant.
 They are all so anxious to persuade us that what they call the good is what we really ought to do.
 Do, pray, act so, because the word good is generally used to denote actions of this nature: such, on this view, would be the substance of their teaching.
-And in so far as they tell us how we ought to act, their teaching is truly ethical, as they mean it to be
+And in so far as they tell us how we ought to act, their teaching is truly ethical, as they mean it to be 1.

-Firstly, in chapter 2: If [these theories were] true, they would simplify the study of Ethics very much.
+Firstly, in Chapter 2: If [these theories were] true, they would simplify the study of Ethics very much.
 They all hold that there is only one kind of fact, of which the existence has any value at all.
-But they [all consider] that the main reason why the single kind of fact they name […] is that it has been held to define what is meant by good itself
+But they [all consider] that the main reason why the single kind of fact they name […] is that it has been held to define what is meant by good itself 2.
+Moore admits here that "good in itself" is equivalent to the concept of "that whose existence has value".

 […] And not only this: we must also possess all this knowledge with regard to the effects of every possible alternative; and must then be able to see by comparison that the total value due to the existence of the action in question will be greater.